-Work is due to start on Wednesday 24 June to upgrade the station accessway from Kenepuru Drive, to make it brighter, safer and more welcoming.
+Work is now complete on this upgrade the station accessway from Kenepuru Drive, to make it brighter, safer and more welcoming.

 The image above shows work underway on road and pedestrian safety improvements at the intersection of Awatea St and Mungavin Ave in Ranui.

-Construction has begun on road safety improvements for Awatea Street, as well as the two intersections at Arawhata Street / Awatea Street and Awatea Street / Mungavin Avenue.
+Construction is now complete on road safety improvements for Awatea Street, as well as the two intersections at Arawhata Street / Awatea Street and Awatea Street / Mungavin Avenue.

 In 2018, and again in November/December 2019, Porirua City Council consulted with residents on Awatea Street and surrounding streets on a range of road safety proposals to address known speeding issues.

-The feedback received prompted further modifications to the proposals, and a final plan has now been developed which will see:
+The feedback received prompted further modifications to the road safety improvements that have been implemented.

 Speed surveys were undertaken during 2018 at two locations near the kindergarten and near the Arawhata Street/Awatea Street intersection.
 The data shows that 43% of traffic passing the kindergarten was travelling in excess of 50km/h, while at the Arawhata Street & Awatea Street intersection around 18% of vehicles were exceeding 50km/h.
 Crash data from Awatea Street over the past 10 years shows us that there have been;